-The Ukraine invasion by Russia and sanctions imposed on it for doing so and new pandemic-related shutdowns in China are the latest events to rock global supply chains.
-In this webinar, Ahlers provides several examples of how to be nimble and creative during times of supply chain disruption and geopolitical instability.
+The latest geopolitical situations and pandemic-related shutdowns in China are the latest events to rock global supply chains.
+In this webinar together with the Benelux Chamber of Commerce in China, Ahlers provides several examples of how to be nimble and creative during times of supply chain disruption and geopolitical instability.

 We talk about new forwarding patterns arising, trends in trade facilitation, and business examples of how we drive creativity and innovation - especially when you operate in countries with a challenging logistics environment - having local knowledge and a trustworthy partner on the ground is vital.

 - Are you evaluating new transport lanes to and from Russia?

 - Are you exploring new business opportunities in Ukraine?

 - Evaluating new route-to-market strategies following the sanctions in Russia?

 Creativity and Innovation During a Crisis.
 Adapting solutions to local needs.